 Red Light Therapy

-Red light therapy (RLT) is a treatment that may help skin, muscle tissue, and other parts of your body heal.
+Red Light Therapy (RLT) is a treatment that may help skin, muscle tissue, and other parts of your body heal.
 It exposes you to low levels of red or near-infrared light.
 Infrared light is a type of energy your eyes can’t see, but your body can feel as heat.
 Red light is similar to infrared, but you can see it.

 Red light therapy is also called low-level laser therapy (LLLT), low-power laser therapy (LPLT), and photobiomodulation (PBM).